kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/gateway-api.md

     end
 {% endmermaid %}
 {% endcapture %}

+The Gateway API supports multi-zone deployments, but with some limitations:

+- Gateway API resources like `Gateway`, `ReferenceGrant`, and `HTTPRoute` must be created in non-global zones.

+- Only services deployed within the same Kubernetes cluster, such as the `HTTPRoute`, can be referenced via `backendRef`.

+   {{ backendref-limitation | indent }}

+   To better visualize this limitation here's an example scenario that describes how you could configure multi-zone deployments with the Gateway API.
+In this example, you have the following resources:

+   - Two zones (`zone-1` and `zone-2`) in separate Kubernetes clusters

+   - Gateway with listener on port `8080` deployed in `zone-1`

+   - Two services:

+      - A service named `backend` deployed in each zone

+      - A service named `db` deployed only in `zone-2`

+   {{ backendref-limitation-environment | indent }}

+   If you deploy multi-zone with Gateway API, the following will occur:

    - If you create an `HTTPRoute` with a `backendRef` targeting the `backend` service in `k8s-cluster-1`, it will only route traffic to the `backend` service in `k8s-cluster-1`.